WebberZone/top-10/readme.txt

 = Can this plugin replace Google Analytics? =

-Never.
-This plugin is designed to only track the number of pageviews on your blog posts and display the same.
+No. Top 10 has been designed to only track the number of pageviews on your blog posts and display the same.
 It cannot replace Google Analytics or any other full fledged statistics application.

-= How does the scheduled maintenance work maintenance work? =
+= How does the scheduled maintenance work? =

 When you enabled the scheduled maintenance, Top 10 will create a cron job that will run at a predefined interval and truncate the `wp_top_ten_daily` table.
 *Note: If you enable this option, WordPress will execute this job when it is scheduled the first time*